jgoettsch/py-pushnotify/README.rst

 * https://bitbucket.org/jgoettsch/py-pushnotify/

-You can follow our this project on Twitter:
+You can follow this project on Twitter:

 * https://twitter.com/pypushnotify